 FCT Cost Effectiveness

-FCT has proven cost saving results for states and funding sources.
-Additionally, FCT as an Evidence Based Model owned by a not-for-profit organization, has demonstrated significant cost saving for providers as well.
-Compared with other major evidence based models FCT can have significantly lower rates for startup and implementation.*
+FCT, an Evidence Based Model that is owned by a not-for-profit organization, has resulted in significant cost savings for states, funding sources and service providers.
+Compared with other major evidence based models, FCT can have significantly lower startup and implementation costs.*

-When implemented, FCT can have a positive impact on critical business elements such as: marketing and collateral relations, clinical goal planning and documentation, team effectiveness and staff retention, utilization review of necessity for services, hiring motivated clinicians, and improving data collection, research and distribution of data for your agency.
+When implemented, FCT can have a positive impact on critical business elements such as: marketing and collateral relations, clinical goal planning and documentation, team effectiveness and staff retention, utilization review of necessity for services, hiring motivated clinicians, and improving data collection, research and distribution.
 These factors make FCT a progressive encompassing model for agencies ready to implement an evidence based model.

 Independent Study Findings